 In this section we present our results for PTL synthesis using the MC optimization algorithm of Section 4.
-For our experiments we use the implementation of [6] which is integrated in the sis environment [17].
+For our experiments we use the implementation of [6] which is integrated in the sis environment [18].
 Buch et al. [6] transform a Boolean circuit into a so-called "decomposed BDD" to prevent a size explosion of a monolithic BDD approach.
 BDDs are constructed starting from the inputs.
 When a certain size or depth limit of the resulting BDD would be reached, an intermediate variable or cut point is introduced.
 The result is a set of clusters of the circuit, which are represented by BDDs depending on primary input variables or intermediate cut point variables.
 After that in [6] the BDDs for these clusters are mapped to PTL.
 A "PTL cell" is computed for each cluster.
 To cope with the quadratic delay of transistors in series buffers are inserted for the outputs of the PTL cells.

 In this paper we replace the BDD based PTL mapping of [6] by an MC based mapping as described in Section 4.
-Of course our MC optimization approach can also be used as a post-processing step of other BDD based PTL synthesis tools like [10, 8] to optimize the PTL cells originating from BDD representations.
+(Of course our MC optimization approach can also be used as a post-processing step of other BDD based PTL synthesis tools like [10, 8] to optimize the PTL cells originating from BDD representations.)
+In the following we will call our synthesis tool, which uses an MC based PTL mapping, "mc_map".